Physical Neural Cellular Automata for 2D Shape Classification: RELATED WORK

-All the above examples (both the centralised and decentralised research) concentrate on algorithms to create one explicit predefined shape and are therefore not able to differentiate between different classes of shape.
-If, for example, the modules are required to configure into a chair, they require a specific target chair shape. for examples in Støy's work \cite{stoy2004self} this is a single CAD model of a chair.
+All the above examples (both centralised and decentralised) concentrate on algorithms to create one explicit predefined shape and are therefore not able to differentiate between different classes of shape.
+If, for example, the modules are required to configure into a chair, they require a specific target chair shape (e.g.\ a single CAD model of a chair \cite{stoy2004self}).
 Therefore, if the modules are unable to form that specific shape, they have failed, regardless of whether the actual shape formed meets the required specification/function.
-There is an inherent robustness missing in these systems, they are unable to classify the different \textit{classes of shapes} regardless of size/scale/small changes in the overall design.
-As these systems are only programmed for one shape, if this shape is changed through external influence or damage, these examples have no concept of their new configuration.
+There is an inherent robustness missing in these systems; they are unable to classify the different \textit{classes of shapes} regardless of size/scale/small changes in the overall design.
+As these systems are only programmed for one shape, they have no concept of their new configuration if the shape is damaged or otherwise changed through external influence.
 Although many of the current example would be able to recalculate their new shape, crucially they would not possess the knowledge as to whether or not this is a problem for the function of the system.
-The can only self-recognise, not self-classify.
+They can only self-recognise, not self-classify.

 One system that has used a form of modular cells for self classification is that by Randazzo et al. \cite{randazzo2020self} and our work most closely aligns here.
 In their work, shape classification based solely on the local communication of cells (decentralised, neural cellular automata) was shown to be possible in a simulated environment \cite{randazzo2020self}.
 The system is able to recognize MNIST digits (handwritten numbers), even with variation in the digit's shape or size.
-Whilst this technique shows promise to add inherent robustness to the world of modular robotics, it has only been shown to work in the perfect conditions of a simulated environment.
+Whilst this technique, and the combination of collective intelligence with deep learning in general \cite{risi2021selfassemblingAI,ha2021collective}, can add inherent robustness to modular robotics, it has only been shown to work in the perfect conditions of a simulated environment.

-Therefore, in the work presented here, we extend the concept of the robust self-classifying neural cellular automata and design a hardware tile based system.
+Therefore, in the work presented here, we extend the concept of robust self-classifying neural cellular automata and design a hardware tile based system.
 Our system is capable of self classifying 10 distinct classes of shape (i.e., the number from 0-9) and has proven robustness to changes in scale.